What are some capacity building examples?

 Can we apply again the year after receiving a grant?

 No. Nonprofits should wait at least one grant cycle before re-applying after receiving funding.
+Click here for more detailed information regarding eligibility criteria.

 We have a business plan.
 Is that the same as a strategic plan?

 No, a strategic plan is developed with participation from the board and staff, and sometimes other stakeholders.
 It has a multi-year focus and provides a road map for the organization to achieve its mission.
+Click here for more detailed information regarding eligibility criteria.

 Can you explain the matching policy?